tock/tock/doc/courses/rustconf/environment.md

 Loads binaries onto hardware platforms that are running a compatible bootloader.
 This is used by the Tock Make system when kernel binaries are programmed to the board with `make program`.

+## 5. (Optional) Explore other Tock example applications (10 min)

+Other applications can be found in the `userland/examples/` directory.
+Try loading them on your Hail and then try modifying them.
+By default, `tockloader install` adds the new application, but does not erase any others.
+Not all applications will work well together if they need the same resources.

+> *Tip:* You can add the `--erase` flag to have tockloader automatically
+> remove other applications when installing a new one.